 Java dependencies

-Please make sure you have added
+Please make sure to add

 HtmlUnit